 In the plane, the family traces the line segment from at (unbiased, full variance) to at (the zero estimator, all bias).

 Minimizing MSE is minimizing distance to origin over the segment.
-The minimum is the perpendicular foot, occurring at
+The minimum is the perpendicular foot, the point where the perpendicular from the origin meets the line, occurring at

 When the noise dominates (), shrink hard.
 When the signal dominates, barely shrink.
 The geometry is a perpendicular drop from origin to the frontier line.